-Making houses warm, dry and healthy
+Making houses warm, dry, healthy and more energy efficient

 Council contributes funding to a healthy housing programme here in the Bay of Plenty known as 20 Degrees.
 This programme is dedicated to helping our community and our whānau achieve warmer, drier, and healthier homes that can reach 20°C on a cold winter’s night.
 The programme helps improve substandard housing as well as energy efficiency.